atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 II Iilii V sober and modell, and deserving one of the best wives in the world V
 I Fanny, both Siirpriled and vexed
-'being fo attacked by her father, colour ed up to the eyes, and replied — do not like him.
+'being fo attacked by her father, colour ed up to the eyes, and replied --do not like him.
 Sir; and, they ‘‘ for, I thought it right sto refule him
 II..
-Not like him !• — not like him answered mr. Selby : is that poflibh Why,. you are really a prodigio nice Gentlewoman — and pray wh can you find in lewson to dislike??
+Not like him !• --not like him answered mr. Selby : is that poflibh Why,. you are really a prodigio nice Gentlewoman --and pray wh can you find in lewson to dislike??
 I I j V Everything, " replied Ihe —
 1 ill I neither like his person, manners, n j hi I situation inlife."
 !| h il I i Ij' ^
-II orar And why not ?" — laid Mr. Selb
+II orar And why not ?" --laid Mr. Selb
-I eagerly — why not? his person j ' -, ' ham
+I eagerly --why not? his person j ' -, ' ham
 , im
 ‘‘ handsome,. his manners are, I am Sure, very agreeable; and as to his Situation, it is the most honourable and desirable of any in the kingdom.
 Who are fo beneficial to society, who are fo useful to their fellow-creatures, as those who Supply us by their dili gence and labour, with the neceffa*